Riverview

 Residential development activity is slightly higher than average within Riverview when compared nationally

-This change marks a significant departure from the current housing pattern, which is predominantly houses (96.0%).
+The current development trend consists of 8.0% standalone homes and 92.0% attached dwellings, a significant shift from the existing housing pattern of 96.0% houses.
+This denser development provides accessible entry options for downsizers, investors, and first-time buyers.
+It also suggests diminishing developable land availability and responds to evolving lifestyle preferences and affordability needs.
 The estimated population per dwelling approval in Riverview is 805 people, reflecting its quiet development environment.
-Future projections suggest Riverview will add 195 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+Future projections indicate that the area will add 195 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development